 Areas which are of exceptional value and of international importance, such as the Cuil Irra Peninsula, Carrowkeel and Inishmurray, are highly sensitive to development and thus must be afforded particular protection.
 Over the life of this Plan, the Council will explore the preparation of a Local Area Plan and/or designation of Landscape Conservation Area(s), pursuant to Section 204 of the Planning & Development Act, 2000, in respect of the above heritage landscapes.
 The purpose of such plans and/or designations is to protect the rural character, setting, historic context and archaeological heritage of the landscape.
-In identifying and/or designation is sufficient to conserve the specific areas requiring protection.
+In identifying and/or designation such areas, the Planning Authority will ensure that the scope and extent of such designation is sufficient to conserve the specific areas requiring protection.